emtee40/torrents-csv-server/README.md

 [Demo Server](https://torrents-csv.ml)

-`Torrents.csv` is a _collaborative_ repository of torrents and their files, consisting of a searchable `torrents.csv`, and `torrent_files.csv`.
-With it you can search for torrents, or files within torrents.
+`Torrents.csv` is a _collaborative_ repository of torrents, consisting of a searchable `torrents.csv` file.
 It aims to be a universal file system for popular data.

 Its initially populated with a January 2017 backup of the pirate bay, and new torrents are periodically added from various torrents sites.
-It comes with a self-hostable [Torrents.csv webserver](https://torrents-csv.ml), a command line search, and a folder scanner to add torrents, and their files.
+It comes with a self-hostable [Torrents.csv webserver](https://torrents-csv.ml), a command line search, and a folder scanner to add torrents.

 `Torrents.csv` will only store torrents with at least one seeder to keep the file small, will be periodically purged of non-seeded torrents, and sorted by infohash.